dani-geek/blog/_posts/cara-memperbarui-fork-repository/2020-01-29-cara-memperbarui-fork-repository.md

 ---
 layout: post
-title: Cara ribet memperbarui forked repo
+title: The complicated way to update a forked repo
 date: 2021-01-29 01:00 +0700
 modified: 2021-03-07 16:49:47 +07:00
-description: Ada dua cara untuk memperbarui forked repository menggunakan web interface yang disediakan oleh github tapi ribet, atau melalui terminal yang lebih ribet lagi.
+description: There are two ways to update the forked repository using the web interface provided by github but it is complicated, or through the terminal which is even more complicated.
 tag:
   - tips
   - git